 - What do they need to know before they use your product or service

-- What other types of products/services would they be interested in?
+- Do they have other types of products/services would they be interested in?

 - What kinds of questions do they ask each time before they make a purchase?

-- What are their problems, fears, limiting beliefs that would prevent them from making a purchase?
+- Do they have problems, fears, limiting beliefs that would prevent them from making a purchase?

 This can give you a very solid starting point for doing your research!